 Subcomponent 2.3.
-Community outreach, activation, and inclusion.
-This subcomponent will finance deep community engagement throughout the project cycle.
-The stakeholder engagement process will be designed to (a) communicate and generate buy-in and ownership among community members and residents about the waterfront redevelopment; (b) elicit community views and contributions during the visioning process of the waterfront park, to ensure that the design concept engages the experiences and uses of a wide diversity of Kingstonians and addresses concerns the community might have about the proposed redevelopment; and (c) create inclusive activation and programming of the waterfront redevelopment that draws on the creative and entrepreneurial potential of local residents and businesses.
-Community outreach and communication campaigns, including radio ads and special events, have shown to be a critical element for attracting new park visitors and will specifically target girls and women and other vulnerable groups and address perceptions of insecurity which may prevent there from accessing the site.
+Community outreach, activation, and inclusion (US\$1 million).
+This subcomponent will finance deep community engagement throughout SOP 1 and SOP 2.
+The stakeholder engagement process will build on existing structures in place for community engagement and will be designed to (a) communicate and generate buy-in and ownership among community members and residents about the waterfront redevelopment; (b) elicit community views and contributions during the planning process of the waterfront park, to ensure that the design concept engages the experiences and uses of a wide diversity of Kingstonians and addresses concerns the community might have about the proposed redevelopment; and (c) create inclusive activation and programming of the waterfront redevelopment that draws on the creative and entrepreneurial potential of local residents and businesses.
+Community outreach and communication campaigns, including radio ads and special events, have shown to be a critical element for attracting new park visitors and will specifically target girls and women and other vulnerable groups and address perceptions of insecurity which may prevent them from accessing the site.
 Finally, the proposed project will develop strategies to include at-risk youth through out-of-school programming, events, and cultural activities at the waterfront and Downtown Kingston, including after school activities, summer camps, volunteering, training, and access to practice and performance spaces.

-Component 3: Enhance the institutional capacity to enable future private sector-led redevelopment.
-This component will finance TA to relevant government agencies to help attract private investors to develop blighted and underutilized sites within and adjacent to the waterfront.
+Component 3: Enhance the institutional capacity to enable future private sector-led redevelopment (US\$3 million).
+This component will finance technical assistance (TA) to relevant government agencies to help attract private investors to develop blighted and underutilized sites within and adjacent to the waterfront.
 Real estate market demand has been rising in Kingston in recent years, and the private sector has expressed interest in investing in Downtown Kingston and the waterfront.
-The Government is keen to unlock the latent economic and social value in Downtown Kingston and seeks technical support to clarify the regulatory framework for urban planning and development; to align planning and investment efforts focused on Downtown Kingston and seeks technical strategy on which the private sector can depend; and to attract, negotiate, and manage future private sector investments.
-This may include helping to upgrade technical knowledge among the primary public sector entities with formal responsibilities for development and urban management of this area, proposing adjustments to the regulatory framework and streamlining existing development plans for Downtown Kingston.
-Furthermore, this component will finance technical advice to develop sustainable O&M mechanisms for urban public spaces, including, most importantly, the waterfront park financed under Component 1.
+The Government is keen to unlock the latent economic and social value in Downtown Kingston and seeks technical support to clarify the regulatory framework for urban planning and development; to align planning and investment efforts focused on Downtown Kingston; to develop an associated implementation strategy on which the private sector can depend; and to attract, negotiate, and manage future private sector investments.
+This may include helping to upgrade technical knowledge among the primary public sector entities with formal responsibilities for development and urban management of this area: proposing adjustments to the regulatory framework and streamlining existing development plans for Downtown Kingston.
+Furthermore, this component will finance technical advice to develop sustainable Operation and Maintenance (O&M) mechanisms for urban public spaces, including, most importantly, the waterfront park.

-Activities under this component will include, among others: (a) advisory services to support the creation of a Downtown-Kingston City Improvement District or a similar professionally and independently managed entity, to ensure the sustainable O&M of the waterfront park; (b) TA to develop and manage public-private collaboration in implementing urban regeneration, including related to the potential use of land-based financing instruments; negotiation of market-viable transaction structures; and selection of real estate development partners; and (c) TA to strengthen public sector planning capacities and support to align institutional, private sector, community, and other stakeholders around a medium- to long-term redevelopment vision.
+Activities under this component will include, among others: (a) advisory services to explore the creation of a Downtown-Kingston City Improvement District3 or a similar professionally and independently managed entity, to ensure the sustainable O&M of the waterfront park; (b) TA to develop and manage public-private collaboration in implementing urban regeneration, including related to the potential use of land-based financing instruments; negotiation of market-viable transaction structures; and selection of real estate development partners; and (c) TA to strengthen public sector planning capacities and support to align institutional, private sector, community, and other stakeholders around a medium- to long-term redevelopment vision.
+Activities under this component will continue into SOP 2.